azamsharp/azamsharp.github.io/_posts/2024-09-22-introduction-to-communication-patterns-in-swiftui.md

 We will dive into a practical scenario: starting from a list screen, where a user can tap a button to open a sheet to add a new item.
 The focus of the article will be on different approaches that allow the newly added item to communicate back to the list screen and update it accordingly.
 By exploring these patterns—such as closures, bindings, and `@Environment` objects—you’ll learn best practices for ensuring your SwiftUI views interact harmoniously, without workarounds like boolean flags to force view refreshes.

-> Become a highly valued iOS developer with [AzamSharp School](https://azamsharp.school) — your ultimate destination for mastering app development through one of the largest collections of iOS video tutorials and workshops.
-Level up your skills and create exceptional apps!

 ### Option 1: Callback Using Closures

 One of the simplest approaches to communication between views is using closures as callbacks.
 In this case, `UserListScreen` can pass a closure to `AddUserScreen`, which `AddUserScreen` will call after collecting and validating the necessary information.
 This allows the new data to be passed back to `UserListScreen` through the closure.